bhaskell7901/ez-buy-api/README.md

-# E-commerce Back End Demo
+# E-commerce Back End Demo - Ez Buy API

 Welcome to Team Page Generator!
 An App that lets you generator your own Team web page as a manager.